ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## 3.5.1 Working Principle of WS2812

+Most of information can be find on [WS2812 datasheet](https://cdn-shop.adafruit.com/datasheets/WS2812.pdf)

 - What basic circuitry does a WS2812 LED need to operate?

   - <img src="README.assets/image-20221016204758166.png" alt="image-20221016204758166" style="zoom: 33%;" />